 There are many tours that depart from the UK if you want to visit but aren’t too keen on doing it independently.
-My Father in Law took a coach trip a few years back and thoroughly enjoyed his time there.
-Leger is one of the biggest coach trip operators with great tour guides and worth a look if you want to go on an organised trip – here is one of the Normandy Battlefield Tours they do.
+My Father in Law took a coach trip a few years back and thoroughly enjoyed his time there and it’s a great idea if you want to just sit back and enjoy your time there.

 How to get there from Paris